-Visit the garden between Memorial Day weekend and Labor Day weekend and learn more by taking in the FREE public tour at 1:00 PM, offered by an OR State Master Gardener.
+Visit the garden between Memorial Day weekend and Labor Day weekend and learn more by taking in the FREE public tour at 1:00 PM, offered by an Oregon State certified Master Gardener.
 Meet at the Rose Garden Store patio at 1:00 PM.

 The International Rose Test Garden Centennial Rose: Centennial Sunshine